 B-ORG 0 I-ORG 1 B-PER 2 I-PER 3 B-LOC 4 I-LOC 5 O 6

 With which we can map each label id to the corresponding tag type and chunk type correctly.

-input (Variable) – A Tensor or LoDTensor, representing the predicted labels from the network.
-When it is a Tensor, its shape would be [N, M, 1], where N stands for batch size, M for sequence length; When it is a LoDTensor, its shape would be [N, 1] where N stands for the total sequence lengths in this mini-batch.
+input (Tensor) – A Tensor representing the predicted labels from the network.
+Its shape would be [N, M, 1], where N stands for batch size, M for sequence length.
 The data type should be int64.

-label (Variable) – A Tensor or LoDTensor representing the ground-truth labels.
+label (Tensor) – A Tensor representing the ground-truth labels.
 It should have the same shape, lod and data type as

 chunk_scheme (str) – Indicate the tagging schemes used here.
 The value must be IOB, IOE, IOBES or plain.

 num_chunk_types (int) – The number of chunk types.

 excluded_chunk_types (list, optional) – Indicate the chunk types shouldn’t be taken into account.
 It should be a list of chunk type ids(integer).
 Default None.